We believe it is vital to be a good neighbor, a good employer, a good community member, and a good steward of the earth.

 - We recycle all glass, plastic, metal, cardboard, and office paper.

 - We replaced Styrofoam drinking cups with reusable plastic cups for dine-in water drinkers.
+We recently replaced our 20 oz foam drink cups with paper cups.
 We plan to replace more of our Styrofoam as we find cost effective ways to do so.

 - We worked with GRU to replace water sprayers in the kitchen with low flow sprayers.

 - We provide hand dryers rather than paper towels in the restrooms.

 - We replaced lighting with compact florescent, halogen, and LED bulbs.

 - We are using crushed recycled concrete in our parking lot.